-the transformer direction switch to lock in your selection.
+Once you have decided on the appropriate volume level, turn the transformer throttle off and on again or press the transformer direction switch to lock in your selection.
 The volume adjustment will remain set at the level you have chosen until you change it again.
-Regardless of the engine volume setting, the horn, bell, compressor and neutral sounds will function normally.
-In fact because only the engine volume is affected by selections in Feature 6, when you select 0 volume, you can still hear the horn, bell and neutral sounds when the engine is running or in neutral.
+Regardless of the engine volume setting, the horn, bell, compressor and Cab Chatter sounds will function normally.
+In fact because only the engine volume is affected by selections in Feature 6, when you select 0 volume, you can still hear the horn, bell and Cab Chatter sounds when the engine is running or in neutral.